 - Their most dominant feature is their large, reddish, compound eyes.

-Why Can't I Swat That Fly?
+Why Can't You Swat That Fly?

-The eyes and hairs enable it to sense changes in airflow so that well before your fly swatter gets close, the fly has flown off.
-This, along with its ability to fly at speeds of 5 mph—with bursts of up to 15 mph when threatened, gives this fly the power to be well away before your swatter, or hand or newspaper can land.
+It is the fly's compound eyes, tiny body hairs, and speed that make it so difficult to swat.
+The eyes and hairs enable it to sense changes in airflow so that well before your flyswatter gets close, the fly has flown off.
+This, along with its ability to fly at speeds of 5 mph—with bursts of up to 15 mph when threatened—gives this fly the power to be well away before your swatter, hand, or the newspaper can land.

-House Fly Habits and Behavior
+Housefly Habits and Behavior

+The housefly can travel up to 20 miles, but it generally stays within two miles of where it hatched.
 Most common in spring and summer, these flies often enter homes through open doors and windows, but they can also get in through cracks around doors and windows, torn screening, and similar small openings.

-Why House Flies Are a Problem
+Why Houseflies Are a Problem